 Which Players Could Rival Scottie Scheffler Throughout Golf’s Major Season?

-Scheffler Claims the Green Jacket
+Scheffler takes the Green Jacket

 Jon Rahm